neo4j-contrib/py2neo/docs/ogm/index.rst

 Related Objects
 ===============

-Related objects are `GraphObject` instances connected to a central `GraphObject` in a particular way.
+Related objects are `Model` instances connected to a central `Model` in a particular way.
 For example, if a ``(:Person)-[:LIKES]->(:Person)`` relationship is used within the graph database to model a friendship, this might be modelled within the OGM layer as::

-    class Person(GraphObject):
+    class Person(Model):
         __primarykey__ = "name"

         name = Property()